catalin12000/project645/README.md

 ```
 python code/pytorch_train_pos_aclstm.py --dances_folder <DIR> --write_weight_folder <DIR> --write_bvh_motion_folder <DIR> --in_frame 171 --out_frame 171 --batch_size <INT>
 ```
-You need to define some directories on the last few lines in the code, including "dances_folder" which is the location of the training data, "write_weight_folder" which is the location to save the weights of the network during training, "write_bvh_motion_folder" which is the location to save the temporate output of the network and the groundtruth motion sequences in the form of bvh, and "read_weight_path" which is the path of the network weights if you want to train the network from some pretrained weights other than from begining in which case it is set as "".
+You need to define some directories on the input arguments, including "dances_folder" which is the location of the training data, "write_weight_folder" which is the location to save the weights of the network during training, "write_bvh_motion_folder" which is the location to save the temporate output of the network and the groundtruth motion sequences in the form of bvh, and "read_weight_path" which is the path of the network weights if you want to train the network from some pretrained weights other than from begining in which case it is set as "".

 ### Testing